Fear (1996 film): Plot

-After Margo informs the Walkers of Gary's death, David and his gang behead Kaiser, the family dog, then make multiple attempts to break inside.
-Steven and Laura barricade the doors, and Laura injures Hacker with a drill, and he is then taken to the hospital by Knobby.
-Using a flashlight, Nicole sends an SOS to the Walkers' private security guard, Larry, who arrives to confront the situation, but is killed by Terry.
-David, Logan, and Terry take Steven hostage, forcing Laura to surrender.
-Toby escapes through a window and gets to Laura's car phone.
-After Terry finds him in the garage, Toby fatally runs Terry over with the SUV.
-Logan forces himself onto Nicole; Margo intervenes, but is knocked unconscious.
+After Margo informs the Walkers of Gary's death, David and his gang arrive and behead Kaiser, the family dog, then make multiple attempts to break inside.
+Steven and Laura barricade the doors and Laura injures Hacker with a drill, leading Knobby to take him to the hospital.
+Using a flashlight, Nicole sends an SOS to the Walkers' private security guard Larry, who arrives to investigate but is killed by Terry.

+David, Logan, and Terry take Steven hostage, forcing Laura to surrender, and the two are bound in the living room with handcuffs and duct tape.
+Toby escapes through a window and gets to Laura's car phone to call 911.
+After Terry finds him in the garage, Toby fatally runs him over with the SUV.
+Logan forces himself onto Nicole; Margo arrives and intervenes but is knocked unconscious.

-David shoots Logan dead for attempting to rape Nicole, and then tells her that he intends to kill her father so he can finally have Nicole, believing that Nicole will get over it and accept him.
-After Toby retrieves Larry's keys and releases his parents, Steven rushes at David, but David takes him down and gets ready to kill him, until Nicole saves her father by impaling David in the back with a peace pipe (a gift from David himself).
+David shoots Logan dead for attempting to rape Nicole and then tells her that he intends to kill her father so he can finally have her, believing that Nicole will forgive and accept him.
+After Toby retrieves Larry's keys and releases his parents, Steven rushes at David.
+However, David overpowers him and prepares to kill him, until Nicole saves her father by impaling David with a peace pipe (a gift from David himself).

 As a hurt David looks at Nicole in shock, Steven gets back up and brawls with him.
 An enraged David attempts to attack Nicole, but Steven furiously throws him to his death through the bedroom window.
-The family embrace each other as the police and the paramedics arrive.
+The family embraces as the police and paramedics arrive.